gaehlerm/SoftwareEngineering/README.md

 Make yourself seen with your application.
 Mention all kind of open source projects, blog posts and conferences you attended.
 This also makes a good start for the interview.

-# 47. Work ethics

-// see Clean Craftsmanship

-Software engineers have a lot of responsibility.
-In the best case a bug is merely a nuisance, in the worst-case people may die.
-This responsibility is comparable to the one of doctors or accountants.
-Two highly regulated jobs, exactly for this reason.
-There are only few areas where software development is regulated.
-I know of aviation, cars, military and healthcare where very strict rules to the development of software apply.
-In other areas, the developer is free to do what his employer deems ok.
-Sometimes with fatal, or at least very costly consequences.

-// list with software bugs that were expensive or fatal -> clean … ?

-// we shall do no harm, etc.

-// Working hours

-//keep learning

 # 48. Examples
-So far, there was very little code in this book.
+So far, there was fairly little code in this book.
 Now I’d like to make one example, just to show you an application of some of the things we learned.
 Once again, I want to have a simple real world project.
 Assume we have a robot and we are going to give it some instructions.
 It’s a smart robot that understands a lot of things, but the general planning we have to do ourselves.

 ## Apple pie